On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Introduction

 \subsection{Results in this article}

-The main purpose of this article to construct \textit{tilting bundles} on both sides of the flop $Y_+ \dashrightarrow Y_-$, and construct equivalences between the derived categories of $Y_+$ and $Y_-$ using those tilting bundles.
+The main purpose of this article is to construct \textit{tilting bundles} on both sides of the flop $Y_+ \dashrightarrow Y_-$, and construct equivalences between the derived categories of $Y_+$ and $Y_-$ using those tilting bundles.
 A tilting bundle $T_{\ast}$ on $Y_{\ast}$ ($\ast \in \{ +, - \}$) is a vector bundle on $Y_{\ast}$ that gives an equivalence

 between two derived categories.
-In particular, if we find tilting bundles $T_+$ and $T_-$ with the same endomorphism ring, then we have an equivalence $\D(Y_+) \simeq \D(Y_-)$ as desired.
+In particular, if we find tilting bundles $T_+$ and $T_-$ with the same endomorphism ring, this then induces an equivalence $\D(Y_+) \simeq \D(Y_-)$ as desired.

-The advantage of this method is that it enables us to study a flop from the point of view of the theory of \textit{non-commutative crepant resolutions (= NCCRs)} that is first introduced by Van den Bergh \cite{VdB04b}.
-In our case, an NCCR appears as the endomorphism algebra $\End_{Y_{\ast}}(T_{\ast})$ of a tilting bundle $T_{\ast}$.
-Via the theory of NCCRs, we also study the Abuaf-Ueda flop from the moduli-theoretic point of view.
+The advantage of this method is that it enables us to study a flop from the point of view of~the theory of \textit{non-commutative crepant resolutions} (NCCRs) that were first introduced by~Van den~Bergh~\cite{VdB04b}.
+In our case, an NCCR appears as the endomorphism algebra $\End_{Y_{\ast}}(T_{\ast})$ of~a~til\-ting bundle $T_{\ast}$.
+Via the theory of NCCRs, we also study the Abuaf--Ueda flop from the moduli-theoretic point of view.

 Recall that $Y_+$ and $Y_-$ are the total spaces of rank two vector bundles on $\G$ and $\Q$ respectively.
-If there is a variety $Z$ that gives a rational resolution of an affine singular variety and that is the total space of a vector bundle on a projective variety $W$ admitting a tilting bundle $T$, it is natural to expect that the pull back of $T$ via the projection $Z \to W$ gives a tilting bundle on $Z$.
-Indeed, in many known examples, we can produce tilting bundles in such a way \cite{BLV10, H17a, WZ12}.
+If there is a variety $Z$ that gives a resolution of an affine variety with rational singularities, and~furthermore $Z$ is the total space of a vector bundle over a projective variety $W$ that admits a~tilting bundle $T$, it is natural to hope that the pull back of $T$ via the projection $Z \to W$ gives a~tilting bundle on $Z$.
+Indeed, in many known examples, we can produce tilting bundles in such~a~way~\cite{BLV10, H17a, WZ12}.

-However, in our case, we cannot obtain tilting bundles on $Y_+$ or $Y_-$ as a pull back of known tilting bundles on $\G$ or $\Q$.
+In our case, it is known that $\G$ and $\Q$ admit tilting bundles (see Section~\ref{geom of homog bdls}).
+However, in~our case, the pull-backs of those tilting bundles on $\G$ or $\Q$ do not give tilting bundles on $Y_+$ or $Y_-$.
 Thus the situation is different from previous works.
-Nevertheless, by modifying bundles that are obtained from tilting bundles on the base $\G$ or $\Q$, we can find tilting bundles on $Y_+$ and $Y_-$.
-Namely, tilting bundles we construct are the direct sum of indecomposable bundles that are obtained by taking extensions of other bundles obtained from $\G$ or $\Q$.
-We can also check that they produce derived equivalences $\D(Y_+) \simeq \D(Y_-)$.
+Nevertheless, by modifying bundles that are obtained from tilting bundles on the base $\G$ or $\Q$, we can construct tilting bundles on $Y_+$ and $Y_-$.
+Namely, the tilting bundles we construct are the direct sum of indecomposable bundles that are obtained by taking extensions of other bundles obtained from $\G$ or $\Q$.
+We~check directly that they produce a derived equivalence $\D(Y_+) \simeq \D(Y_-)$.